bbatsov/prelude/doc/modules/python.md

 # Prelude Python

+!!!
+Note

+    This module builds on top of the shared [Programming](programming.md) module.

 ## Python Mode

-Emacs comes with Python programming support through the built-in Python-mode.
+Emacs comes with Python programming support through the built-in `python-mode`.
 Whenever you are editing Python code run `C-h m` to look at the Python mode key bindings.
 Alternatively look at the menu bar entries under Python.
 To toggle the menu bar press `F12`.